lrotermund/blog/content/posts/mastering-microservices.md

 );
 ```

-Elsewhere on the page, a custom event is triggered when the user marks an article as a favorite.
+Elsewhere, on the page, a custom event is triggered when the user marks an article as a favorite.

 ```js
 obj.dispatchEvent(